gardener/gardener/docs/extensions/garden-api-access.md

 ## Using Self-Managed Garden Access

 Extensions can also manage their own garden access secrets if required.
-The default garden access secret is always created.
+Note that the default garden access secret is always created.
-However, extensions can create additional garden access secrets as needed.
+However, extensions can create additional garden access secrets as needed and mount them manually.
-Note that these garden access secrets need to be mounted manually.
 For this, gardenlet injects the name of the current generic garden kubeconfig secret into the chart's `.garden.genericKubeconfigSecretName` value.

-When injecting `volume`, `volumeMounts`, and the `GARDEN_KUBECONFIG` environment variable, gardenlet skips all objects that already contain the `GARDEN_KUBECONFIG` environment variable.
+When injecting `volume`, `volumeMounts`, and the `GARDEN_KUBECONFIG` environment variable, gardenlet skips all objects that already contain the `GARDEN_KUBECONFIG` environment variable in one of their (init) containers.
 It will still inject the default garden access into all other objects though.
 The `SEED_NAME` environment variable is always injected.